-Jeb Bush talks about mom at Elmhurst College forum: "I'm so blessed to be her son"
+Jeb Bush talks about mom at Elmhurst College forum: 'I'm so blessed to be her son'

 OAK BROOK, Ill.
-(WLS) --Former Florida Gov. Jeb Bush spoke Wednesday morning in Oak Brook, starting with comments about his mother Barbara Bush who died a day before.
+(WLS) --Former Florida Gov. Jeb Bush spoke Wednesday morning in Oak Brook, starting with comments about his mother, former first lady Barbara Bush, who died a day before.

-"I still feel her looming presence behind me, saying 'You said you were only going to speak 30 minutes so make sure you don't go beyond that," Bush told a crowd at the 11th annual Elmhurst College Governmental Forum.
+"I still feel her looming presence behind me, saying 'You said you were only going to speak 30 minutes so make sure you don't go beyond that," Bush told a crowd at the 11th Annual Elmhurst College Governmental Forum.

 Barbara Bush died Tuesday at the age of 92.